 ssh etc. Rather than include extensive step-by-step instructions on each, I will link to manuals or tutorials which helped me along my journey.

-This will be a full-stack dive into all facets of this project from concept to completion.
+This will be a full-stack, high-level dive into all facets of this project from concept to completion.

 Let’s get to it!